East Africa; comparative race and slavery

 Office: Harris Hall #316

 Jonathon Glassman (Ph.D.
 Wisconsin, 1988) specializes in nineteenth and twentieth century East Africa and in comparative race and slavery.
 His first book, Feasts and Riot: Revelry, Rebellion, and Popular Consciousness on the Swahili Coast, 1856-1888, won the African Studies Association’s Melville Herskovits Prize.
-His most recent book, War of Words, War of Stones: Racial Thought and Violence in Colonial Zanzibar, combines intellectual and social history by tracing the emergence of racial discourse in modern East Africa and the ground-level processes by which that discourse became transformed into popular violence.
+(You can download a copy of Feasts and Riot here.)
+His most recent book, War of Words, War of Stones: Racial Thought and Violence in Colonial Zanzibar (Indiana University Press), combines intellectual and social history by tracing the emergence of racial discourse in modern East Africa and the ground-level processes by which that discourse became transformed into popular violence.
 It was awarded the 2012 Martin A. Klein Prize from the American Historical Association.
 Jonathon’s other awards have included a Guggenheim, two Fulbrights, two Social Science Research Council fellowships, a membership in the Institute for Advanced Studies, and a fellowship from the National Humanities Center.